rtogn/YouTube-Comment-Sentiment-Analysis-Website/README.md

 1. sql_models.py: too-few-public-methods.
 	This section includes SQL classes, not standard data classes so they do not need to follow all normal conventions of class structure
 2. vader.py: protected-access
-	This section includes ssl calls for setup that are unncessiarily flagging under pylint
+	This section includes SSL calls for setup that are unnecessarily flagging under pylint

 3. main.py->function video_view(): disable=too-many-statements
 	This is a very long routing function that involves a lot of API information.
 The current plan is to attempt a refactor but it has been placed on disable for now for linting.